scunning-sps/spring21-sps-26/README.md

 ## API documentation

 ### Guides: list
-Retreives a list of guides.
+Retrieves a list of guides.

 #### Request